NerdyDuck/NerdyDuck.DotIgnore/README.md

 Tools working with such repositories may want to traverse the files and folders of the repository directory using the same filter as the used source control provider.
 Other projects that create a kind of document management system may want to implement the same filter capabilities as Git.
 This library provides the functionality to integrate this filter mechanic into your own projects.
-It is built on interfaces and abstract classes, so you can implement the filter for other document systems than the local file system, or have the filter definitions stored in a way other than a file.
+It's file access is based on [Microsoft.Extensions.FileSystem](https://github.com/aspnet/FileSystem), that uses interfaces to represents files and folders, so you can implement the filter for other document systems than the local file system.
+The **NerdyDuck.DotIgnore** library also offers abstract definitions of entries in a .gitignore file, so filter definitions can be stored in a way other than a file.

 ### Platform
 This library is compiled for .NET Standard 2.0 (`netstandard2.0`), so it is compatible with projects compiled for